 Animal reproduction studies do not indicate any teratogenic effects, but doses given to rats which are toxic to the mother can lead to failure to breathe in the newborn.
 The potential risk for humans is unknown.
-See section 5.3.
+See Section 5.3.

-Dacepton/Dopaceptin 10 mg/ml should not be used during pregnancy unless clearly necessary
+Dacepton/Dopaceptin 5 mg/ml solution for infusion should not be used during pregnancy unless clearly necessary.